noahwseo/noahwseo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Wonjin Seo is a research associate in the Clinical Psychology Lab at the University of Victoria.
+His research interests include scale development and validation, psychometrics, and clinical psychology.
 {style="text-align: justify;"}